 - Region of development: Angular developer rates vary significantly by region.
 India offers the most cost-effective rates, while the US and Australia are pricier due to higher developer wages.

 - Customization: React is highly customizable but may require additional libraries, increasing development time and costs.
-Vue.js is simpler and faster to develop with, reducing overall expenses.
+Vue.js is simpler and faster to develop, reducing overall expenses.

 Conclusion